 Nathan Clark, Ph.D.

-Elysia is a second-year PhD student in the CMU-Pitt Computational Biology program.
+Elysia is a PhD student in the CMU-Pitt Computational Biology program.
 Her current research focuses on finding regulatory elements that are correlated with the convergent evolution of the subterranean phenotype, using statistical and deep learning methods.

 Sarah is a PhD student at the University of Utah.
 She looks forward to learning more about comparative genomics and the techniques needed to study them.
 Outside of lab, she enjoys playing board games and rock climbing, among other things.

 Jordan is a PhD student at the University of Utah.
 She is focusing on using evolutionary tools to find novel genetic and protein interactions.
 She is also interested in conservation genomics, specifically focusing on climate niche adaptation of squamates.
 Outside of research she enjoys anything outdoors, college sports, and crochet.

 Dwon is a PhD student at the University of Utah.
 His current interest is to understand the role of cis-regulatory elements in disease.
 He also seeks to learn computational techniques to assist him with his research goals.
 Outside of academia he mainly enjoys biking, hiking, and fishing.